What is Campus Life?

 The Campus Security Office is located in the southeast corner of the Student Union.
 The Campus Security Officer distributes parking decals, regulates parking and vehicle traffic on campus, and patrols campus to provide a secure and safe place for the students.
 The Campus Security Officer will assist with vehicles that are inoperable and will, for certain vehicles, assist in unlocking a vehicle if someone has locked their keys inside their vehicle.
 Any crime committed on campus should be reported to the Campus Security Office.

-The campus life office offers several different sports throughout the school year.
+Under the direction of the Intramural Coordinator, several different sports are offered throughout the school year.
 During the first eight weeks of fall classes you can participate in co-ed flag football and volleyball.
 During the second eight weeks of fall classes students can participate in bowling.
 After Christmas break, you can become involved in men's and women's basketball.
 In the spring, co-ed slow-pitch softball begins.
 Depending on student interest, other sports can be scheduled.